 Discussing options with specialist advisers helps to clarify plans through exploring options and refining skills of job-hunting.
 In most of our programmes there is direct input by Career Development Advisers into the curriculum or through specially arranged workshops.

 100% of our 2016 graduates in Applied Criminal Justice Studies found employment or went on to further study within six months of graduating.*

 Some of our placement providers have offered paid employment to our students on the basis of their achievements whilst on placement.

 There are opportunities available in local authorities, social service departments, voluntary sector organisations, advice centres, welfare rights, health and housing, the police, the civil and public services, and private organisations.
 Graduates also go on to further study, teaching and research.

-The average starting salary for our 2014 Applied Criminal Justice Studies graduates was £19,957.
+The average starting salary for our 2016 Sociology and Criminology graduates was £16,500.*